Kalmat/PyWinBox/README.md

 In this case, you can use the default, built-in methods to manage the window when its properties are queried or set:

-- onQuery: Will update the window position and size values when any property is queried
+- defaultOnQuery: Will update the window position and size values when any property is queried
-- onSet: Will move and/or resize the window when any property is set
+- defaultOnSet: Will move and/or resize the window when any property is set